Bes0mar/manage-arw/README.md

 # manage-raw
-PowerShell script to manage raw files
+PowerShell script to manage any raw-format files

 # How to
 Just put the script into your photography folder